Friday, October 11, 2024

 Setting order property for resolvers

-Here note that the Resolvers have a property order set too which decides the priority.
+Here note that the Resolvers have a property order too which decides the priority.
 Lower order value means higher priority.
 Here BeanNameViewResolver has order property set as 0 which means Spring framework will first try to resolve view using this class.

 As a rule InternalResourceViewResolver should always have higher order among all view resolvers value because it will always be resolved to view irrespective of value returned giving no chance to any other Resolver class.